 No, you don’t have to transform your website into James Cameron’s Avatar.
 Web animation is a trend that is growing and is being combined with features such as parallax or horizontal scrolling, which can be used for added depth to your website story.

 Micro animations have a smaller impact on website speed compared to videos, they don’t distract users, and give your website a lively appearance in the process.
 They can be the guidelines for your website, for example, movement of buttons when you hover them to tell the users that they’re on the right track.

 They can also be used for a refined, and delightful cinegraphic backgrounds, that act as dynamic visuals that are way better than using a GIF.

 Whatever your tendency with micro animations is for interactive user experience or for decorative purposes, they will have nothing less than a striking effect on your design.

 Image carousels are not that common anymore, but you can still find some websites that use them here and there.

 So, why are carousels out?
 Because they act like galleries and they make it harder for users to locate a button or the page that they’re looking for.
 According to Nielsen Norman Group, when users look for something specific, they’re less likely to find it because of an auto-forwarding image carousel.

 Bottom line, image carousels are distracting, and they hardly convert users.
 This is why they might be a bad decision for your web design and conversion rate in 2019

-It looks that slowly, but surely, more and more experimentation and new approaches are taking place in web design, and 2019 is just the beginning of the development of attractive, simple, and interactive web experiences.
+It looks that slowly, but surely, more and more experimentation and new approaches are taking place in web design, and 2019 is just the beginning of the development and design of attractive, simple, and interactive web experiences.